About The SMITH, WOOD and Related Families

 WOOD, ARUNDEL in Western Australia.

-LOBBAN in Banffshire Scotland to Western Australia and Queensland.
+LOBBAN from Banffshire, Scotland to Western Australia and Queensland.

-STOKES in Kent England, Ireland and the Falkland Islands to Western Australia.
+STOKES from Kent, England, Ireland and the Falkland Islands to Western Australia.

 HOWIE, BREMNER, CAMPBELL, STEVENSON, MCHARDY in Scotland.